 Dog-Friendly Cafes in the Whitsundays

 One of the best dog-friendly cafes in the Whitsundays region is Fat Frog Beach Cafe, opposite Cannonvale Beach.
-Open for breakfast daily plus lunch on weekdays, they also have a section of their menu just for four-legged friends and plenty of water bowls on hand.
+The cafe is open daily for breakfast and lunch, plus Friday evenings for an early dinner.
+They have plenty of water bowls on hand and even a section of their menu just for four-legged friends.

-The cafe is also just across the road from the off-leash section of Cannonvale Beach and close to the off-leash Bicentennial Park.
+The cafe is also just across the road from the off-leash section of Cannonvale Beach and close to the off-leash Bicentennial Park – the perfect spot to head before or after!

 Back on the Bruce Highway near Proserpine, it’s worthwhile stopping in at Whitsunday Gold Coffee.
 Growing their own coffee onsite, enjoy a cup of coffee hot or frappe.
 While dogs aren’t allowed to join you in visiting their onsite menagerie, there are two outside areas that are pet-friendly, one of which is under shelter.